guillemram97/wp-hungarian/README.md

-# wp-hungarian
-The code in this repository is a support for the experiments in the paper [On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning](https://arxiv.org/abs/2007.09456)
+The code in this repository is a support for the experiments in the paper [On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning](https://arxiv.org/abs/2007.09456).

-RUNNING DIRECTIONS (GPU is required)
+#RUNNING DIRECTIONS (GPU is required)
-Code “iterative_hungarian.py” takes one initialisation matrix W_0 and refines it.
+Code [iterative_hungarian](iterative_hungarian.py) takes one initialisation matrix `W_0` and refines it.

 Experiments from section 5.1 are recreated the following way (this example shows English-Spanish):
 1. Obtaining the initialisation matrix